 Guide to Blood Counts

-Cancer therapy not only destroys cancerous cells, but may affect healthy cells in your body.
-Blood cells are commonly affected during cancer therapy, and this can lead to problems depending on the function of that blood cell.
+Cancer therapy (including radiation and chemotherapy) not only destroys cancerous cells but can also affect healthy cells in your body.
+Blood cells are often affected by cancer therapy.
+This can lead to different problems and symptoms, depending on the function of that blood cell.

 Neutrophil: A type of WBC.
-It is the most important WBC in fighting infection, so you are at higher risk of infection when this number is below 1000.
-A normal count (sometimes called an ANC) is 2500-7000.
-A count below 1000 is called neutropenia.
-When this count is low wash your hands frequently, avoid large crowds of people or those who are sick, and check your temperature at least twice a day.
-Notify your healthcare team if you have a temperature greater than 100.4, a sore throat or cold, or a sore/wound that does not heal.
+It is the most important WBC in fighting infection, so you are at a higher risk of infection when this number is below 1,000.
+A normal count (sometimes called an Absolute Neutrophil Count, or ANC) is 2,500-7,000.
+A count below 1,000 is called neutropenia.
+When this count is low, wash your hands frequently, avoid large crowds of people or those who are sick, and check your temperature at least twice a day.
+Notify your healthcare team if you have a temperature greater than 100.4°F (38.0°C), a sore throat or cold, or a sore/wound that does not heal.

 Platelet: A blood cell that is involved in blood clotting.
-When this count is below 50,000, you are at higher risk of bleeding.
+When this count is below 50,000 you are at higher risk of bleeding.
 The risk of bleeding increases as the count becomes lower.
-A normal count is 150,000-300,000 in an adult.
-When your platelet count is low you should not use a razor (electric razor is ok), do not participate in any contact sports, or take aspirin or ibuprofen products (these can also increase the risk of bleeding).
-Let your doctor or nurse know if you have any bleeding, including nose bleeds or bleeding gums.
-If your count becomes too low or you have bleeding, you may receive a platelet transfusion.
+A normal count is 150,000-450,000 in an adult.
+When your platelet count is low you should not use a razor (an electric razor is ok), do not participate in any contact sports, or take aspirin or ibuprofen products (these can also increase the risk of bleeding).
+Let your care team know if you have any bleeding, including nose bleeds or bleeding gums.
+If your count becomes too low or if you have bleeding, you may receive a platelet transfusion.

-Use the treatment column to record days you received chemotherapy, bio or radiation therapy and any types of blood transfusions you may have received.
+Use the treatment column to record days you received chemotherapy, biotherapy, or radiation therapy and any types of blood transfusions you may have received.